I successfully stopped smoking over 6 years ago. If you’re looking to give up smoking too, I would love to share my 10 tips with you.

 I wondered if I had asthma (yep the denial, blame it on something else) but I can still remember those fateful words from my doctor “Actually I think you have COPD!” which is Chronic Obstructive Pulmonary Disease – yes it sounds serious doesn’t it?

 I was totally shocked, it couldn’t happen to me.
 That night I’d already planned on going out with friends to a gig.
 I was very upset and shocked by the news so I had a couple of drinks and my last couple of smokes, then threw away all my smoking paraphernalia and stopped COLD TURKEY!

 Please do see your local stop smoking medical professional and have a look at the official Stoptober website.
-If you feel you can’t do it, then bear in mind my father has did it two years ago at the age of 76 after being diagnosed with laryngeal cancer .
-Following numerous attempts over the years, he is still smoke-free 2 years later.
+If you feel you can’t do it, then bear in mind my father stopped three years ago at the age of 76 after being diagnosed with laryngeal cancer .
+Following numerous attempts over the years, he is still smoke-free 3 years later.